mjocc/gcse-programming-project-django/README.md

 python manage.py collectstatic
 ```

-All later commands in this README assume you have activated the virtualenv and in the top-level `gcse_programming_project` directory.
+All later commands in this README assume you have activated the virtualenv and are in the top-level `gcse_programming_project` directory.

 ## Development